COVID-19 – what you need to know

-In continuing to prioritise the wellbeing of our students and staff, EIT is closely monitoring information provided by the New Zealand Ministry of Health and other official channels about the coronavirus illness in China.
+In continuing to prioritise the wellbeing of our students and staff, EIT is closely monitoring information provided by the New Zealand Ministry of Health and other official channels about the COVID-19.

 On your first day at EIT, your tutor, manager or host will go over the emergency procedures with you.
 It is important that you get familiar with these and your area.
 Here is a guide that you can use Emergency First Actions

 In case of an emergencies contact:

 - 111 – Emergency Services (be able to provide the address and closest junction)

 - Call a main campus line then extn 77 77 – EIT Emergency Switchboard (Or if calling from an EIT phone 77 77)

 Some helpful links;

 Whether you are staff member, student, contractor, or visitor, we want to know if you have been involved in an incident.
 This information helps us to prevent others from being harmed, and find better ways of keeping our EIT community safe.
 Please report any accident, incidents or near misses, that happen while you are working/studying with EIT as soon as possible.
 You can report them here